By Ferenc Bodon Ph.D.

 - bid prices offered by the two buyers, pA and pB.

-- bid sizes, sA and sB.
+- bid sizes, sA, and sB.

 Our job is to add a new best size column (bS) to the table, that returns the size at the best price.
-If the two buyers have the same price then bS is equal to sA + sB, otherwise, we need to take the bid size of the buyer that offers the higher price.
+If the two buyers have the same price then bS is equal to sA + sB, otherwise, we need to take the bid size of the buyer that offers a higher price.

 An example table with the desired extra column is below.
 The best prices are in bold.

 The task sounds simple.
 To appreciate this article, you should stop here and come up with at least two solutions and also try to generalize the task in several ways.
 The following code lines generate a random table t to play with.

 Complex problems need to be decomposed into simple problems that are easier to solve.
 So let us forget about the table and take a single row with prices pA, pB and sizes sA and sB.
 To get the best sizes, we can come up with a function including two IF-THEN-ELSE statements (denoted by operator $ in q).

 Function bestSizeIF can be applied to each row of table t.

 A more elegant solution

 The more experienced programmer you are, the less IF statements you use and replace conditions with proper design principles.
 IF-THEN-ELSE statements create a condition in the logic that splits the execution path into two branches.
 The human brain and the processor architectures prefer sequential execution, operations followed by operations… similarly, as we read a book, line-by-line.
 Can we get rid of the IF statements completely?